telvarost/ClientsideEssentials-StationAPI/README.md

 # ClientsideEssentials StationAPI Edition for Minecraft Beta 1.7.3

 Fixes common graphical issues with b1.7.3 in general and StationAPI with Java 17.
+- Incompatible with UniTweaks (does the same thing and more)
+- Incompatible with FinalBeta (does the same thing and less)

 ## Graphical Fixes